woj-mark/clearscore-backend-homework/README.md

 - **circe** for JSON parsing;
 - **refined** to validate input data in accordance with the requirements of the Swagger documentation.

 I also adopted **MUnit** to perform unit testing, whereas I used **Postman** to test whether the HTTP routes.

-The application is built using **sbt**(1.8) and is running on host and port defined in the Config object.
+The application is built using **sbt** (1.8).

-## Architecture
+## Architecture and Design
 The diagram below provides a high-level overview of the architecture of the Cardscores microservice.

  ![image](https://github.com/woj-mark/clearscore-backend-homework/blob/main/cardscores/architecture_schematic.JPG)

 ### HTTP Layer
-The HTTP layer exposes the `/creditCards` endpoint (defined in CardscoresRoutes module) which consumes user's inputs sent via POST request in JSON format and returns the the aggregated data from partner APIs.
+The HTTP layer exposes the `/creditCards` endpoint (defined in `CardscoresRoutes` module) which consumes user's inputs sent via HTTP POST request in JSON format and returns the the aggregated data from partner APIs.

 ### Service Layer
 The service layer contains the `CardScoreService` which implements the business logic.
-It obtains the parsed user requests obtained via `CardscoresRoutes` and sends POST requests to the partner HTTP APIs.

-It consequently computes the sorting scores for the obtained responses and returns the aggregated and sorted cardScores for each card obtained from partner APIs to be exposed via /creditCards endpoint.
+It obtains the parsed user requests' object entities obtained via `CardscoresRoutes`.
+It consequently uses the data parsed from user requests to generate and send two HTTP POST requests to the partner HTTP APIs  (using http4s Ember client).
+It subsequently parses the responses from the partner APIs from the obtained JSON format into user response object entities.
+Finally, ut computes the sorting scores for the obtained response object entities and builds custom response which returned to the user via '/creditCards' endpoint.

 ## Endpoints